TheManOnPi/SWCS---Secure-Web-Communication-Standard/README.md

 ### Rules & updates

-* Official rule bundles live as releases in the GitHub repo and are signed.
+* Official rule bundles live as releases in the GitHub repo and are signed. ps: Not made that file yet
-* Mirrors pull bundles and push anchor metadata to WAS Bank for discovery.
+* Mirrors pull bundles and push anchor metadata to WAS Bank for discovery. ps: Not made that file yet
 * Nodes may operate in permissive (inform-only) or strict (enforce) modes depending on deployment.

 ---